Effective Teaching Practices | Program Design 2025-26

 On-campus facilitators will create regular opportunities for cohort faculty to connect with each other throughout the program.
 With parallel course projects, they will be able to exchange insights, ask questions, offer suggestions and motivate each other as they build relationships across disciplines and colleges.

-In their applications, each participant pledge to actively share what they learn in this program with their peers, which will expand the benefits of this program across the campus beyond the 150 faculty involved since the program launched.
+In their applications, each participant pledge to actively share what they learn in this program with their peers, which will expand the benefits of this program across the campus.
 This will contribute to multiplying the value of these participants' investment in their professional development over time.

 Student Impact